Chiragb7/IHO/README.md

 ## Key Features of the Application

 * A 3D-view of Lucy such that we can have a 360 degree view of the 3D model.
-* A pop-up dialog box with relevant information reagrding different Lucy parts when the rspective button is tapped.
+* A pop-up dialog box with relevant information regarding different Lucy parts when the respective button is tapped.
-* Check the AR compatibility of the device the application is runnin on and inform the user accordingly.
+* Check the AR compatibility of the device the application is running on and inform the user accordingly.

 ## YouTube Video Link